-Classified employees are employees who are not administrators or employees in positions which require an Iowa Department of Education teaching license and who are employed to fulfill the duties listed on their job description on a monthly or hourly basis.
-Classified employees will include, but not be limited to, teacher and classroom aides, custodial and maintenance employees, clerical employees, food service employees, bus drivers, and temporary help for summer or other maintenance.
+Classified employees are employees who are not administrators or employees in positions which require a teaching license issued by the Iowa Bureau of Educational Examiners and who are employed to fulfill the duties listed on their job description on a monthly or hourly basis.
+Classified employees will include, but not be limited to, teacher and classroom aides. custodial and maintenance employees, clerical employees, food service employees, bus drivers, and temporary help for summer or other maintenance.
 The position may be full-time or part-time.